tsrivatsav/15-466-f21-base4/README.md

 Design: As a CS student from CMU, the player must navigate the crazy world of job recruiting.
 With big tech companies, startups, and trading firms all vying for the student's attention, the student has to optimize for salary, prestige, free time, and career advancement.

 Text Drawing: Text is rendered at runtime.
-TrueType fonts are loaded and processed with harfbuzz into glyphss.
+Harfbuzz is used to load the fonts and convert them into glyphss.

 Screen Shot: